7 steps to fostering effective leader internal communications

-This cartoon made me smile – and grimace – because it shows how much IC has changed.
-The role of internal communications once was simply pushing a message top-down through an organization – and assuming it had been understood, no matter who (or what type) leader was sending it.
-Today, the leader – ranging from senior management to team managers – is responsible for ensuring they have effectively communicated to either their entire workforce, business unit or team.
+The role of internal communications was once simply pushing a message top-down through an organization - and assuming it had been understood, no matter who (or what type) leader was sending it.
+Today, the leader - ranging from senior management to team managers - is responsible for ensuring they have effectively communicated to either their entire workforce, business unit or team.
 Poorly communicated information hinders employee engagement.
-It’s almost worse than not communicating at all!
+It's almost worse than not communicating at all!

-Here are seven essential elements that Internal Communicatons professionals need to review as part of fostering effective leader internal communications.
+Here are seven essential elements that Internal Communications professionals need to review as part of fostering effective leader internal communications.

 - Have a place at the top table IC professionals should be striving to move from simply pushing out information to strategic partnership with stakeholders.
 Having this relationship with the decision-makers allows the IC team to get the buy-in and trust they need to both implement a communication strategy, and roll out a plan to identify and work with leaders to enhance their communication skills.

 - Align leader and audience with message – The '8 types of leader' listed in the cartoon nicely shows how everyone has different styles of communicating.
 That's part of what makes a leader unique, however it doesn't work if they can't speak clearly, are off-message or don't craft the message to suit their audience.
 IC teams should work with leaders to tailor a specific communication or campaign to the communicator's style AND think about who the audience is.